uptane/pures/pure2.md

 * The snapshot role from Image
 * All targets roles from Image

 During an offline update, the device will only accept the metadata being offered in the offline update if it is newer than the metadata the device already has.
 Note that this does not imply that an offline update will fail if the device has a newer version of some metadata than the version on offer.
-For an offline-update targets metadata file to be accepted by the device, the following conditions MUST be met:
+For an offline-update Targets metadata file to be accepted by the device, the following conditions MUST be met:

 * The file itself has not expired
 * The latest valid offline-update Snapshot metadata file the device possesses has not expired